 We will begin two intensive days in Silicon Valley with a visit to the main campus of Google in Mountain View.
 Google, which hardly needs any introduction, dominates several seminal digital realms: search, digital advertising, video-sharing via YouTube and mobile operating systems via Android.

 In a first for any INMA Study Tour, we will visit Apple in Cupertino.
 The session will feature a briefing on Apple's News/News+ service, along with the audience-growth and revenue-generating opportunities available in the US, Canada, UK and Australia.

 Privately held PubMatic is one of the few companies that offers a publisher-centric solution for improving ad yields across digital platforms.
 Founder and CEO Rajeev Goel will provide his perspective on how publishers can leverage first-party data in an era of increasing privacy controls.

-At dinner at the Quattro restaurant at the Four Seasons Hotel in Palo Alto, we will get a rare insight into the likely future of digital advertising from the man who literally invented the first programmatic ad server in the mid-1990s.
+We will get a rare insight into the likely future of digital advertising from the man who literally invented the first programmatic ad server in the mid-1990s.
 Dave Zinman, who has been the founder and top officer of a series of successful companies, is widely considered to be one of the leading ad-tech innovators in Silicon Valley and has been a popular speaker at previous study tours.